A compilation of articles, highlighting the depth and complexity of this world wide problem.

 The challenges and opportunities of AI in third party risk management and due diligence

-Earlier this month, attendees at the inaugural Ethixbase360 Third Party Risk Management & Compliance Summit were abuzz following a panel featuring Ted Datta of Moody’s, Michael Gillet of Microsoft, Chris O’Brien of Advania UK, Anne Vogdt of FREENOW, and Tristan Atkins of Ethixbase360.
+Attendees at the inaugural Ethixbase360 Third Party Risk Management & Compliance Summit were abuzz following a panel featuring Ted Datta of Moody’s, Michael Gillet of Microsoft, Chris O’Brien of Advania UK, Anne Vogdt of FREENOW, and Tristan Atkins of Ethixbase360.
 The panel explored the challenges and opportunities of AI in third-party risk management and due diligence with the discussion covering a range of topics, from how AI can free up compliance teams for more analytical tasks to the responsible implementation of AI solutions.

 As one of the most popular sessions of the day, the panelists gave attendees food for thought.
 Not just on the challenges of effective AI governance but also on what opportunities they see for third-party risk management professionals.
 As we heard from Anne Vogdt “the biggest impact I see in the use of AI in Third-Party Risk Management is in alleviating compliance teams from administrative burden” said Vogdt “freeing up more time to do the more strategic work that compliance officers really like to do.”